 Why Trust The Spruce Eats?

 The author of this piece, Bernadette Machard de Gramont, specializes in global food and wine content.
 She owns the Hurom H-AA juicer and can attest to its excellent performance.
-She also interviewed Chef Calvin Rouse, III, an Atlanta-based chef and founder of EDC Kitchen.
+For this article, she interviewed Chef Calvin Rouse, III, an Atlanta-based chef and founder of EDC Kitchen.